 • With some properties a perc test may have been performed by the previous landowner.
 It is great to have a passing perc test, as it saves you money.
 But be aware that there may be time limitations on a "passing test."
 It may need to be redone.

-• If you need to have a perc test done, be aware there are limits on when it can be performed, depending on climate in your region.
+• If you need to have a perc test done, be aware there are limits on when it can be performed, depending on the climate in your region.
 In New England, for example, winter is not doable because the ground is frozen.
-The county usually has a time range during which it allow tests to be conducted.
+The county usually has a time range during which it allows tests to be conducted.

 Electric and Phone: Be aware that some companies may legally be able to refuse to run electric, cable, and phone lines if your location is remote.
 Or an upfront cash payment may be required.

-It is vital to get a survey to be sure that your 20 acres is not actually 16.5 acres.
+It is vital to get a survey to be sure that your 20 acres are not actually 16.5 acres.
 Or that a neighbor hasn't built a structure that crosses onto your property.
-Hire a local engineering to perform a survey of the property and provide you with a survey map (or “plat map”) showing boundaries, structures on the property, septic-system location, etc.
+Hire local engineering to perform a survey of the property and provide you with a survey map (or “plat map”) showing boundaries, structures on the property, septic-system location, etc.

 5.Access and Easements

 Next is the critical issue of easements.
 According to Findlaw.com, an easement is defined as a "right-of-way granted to a person or company authorizing access to or over the owner's land."

 • Sometimes the access point to your property is not actually yours, it may be on your neighbor's land.
 You want to have a clause written in the deed that covers this issue to ensure that you have permanent, transferrable, legal access.
 I have heard stories of people losing access to their own property after a verbal agreement allowing use of a road on neighboring land falls through.

 • An example of a typical easement is a utility company that maintains certain control to maintain access to their equipment on your property.